-Romania: ENEL sale of electricity companies attracts China State grid corporation as most serious bidder31.
-July 2014. / SEE Energy News
+Romania: ENEL sale of electricity companies attracts China State grid corporation as most serious bidder, SEE Energy News

 ENEL Italy is trying to sell its Romania subsidiaries.
 In Romania, the Italian company has three former subsidiaries of electricity distribution and supply of electricity in the EMS, including Bucharest, Banat and Dobrogea.
 Among potential buyers are Electrica, and investment funds, State Grid Corporation of China, RWE AG and Electricite de France.